mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dse/3.1.0-6.7.5/release-notes/index.md

 ## New Features

 - Ability to pause a service pod for debugging and recovery purposes. ([#1989](https://github.com/mesosphere/dcos-commons/pull/1989))
-- Support for starting/stopping Cassandra for PIT backup/restore support via OpsCenter.
+- Support for starting/stopping Cassandra for PIT backup/restore support via {{ model.techOpsName }}.
 - Support for the automated provisioning of TLS artifacts to secure service communication.

 ## Updates